wdavidw/phyla/ranger/admin/configure.coffee.md

       options.log4j['log4j.appender.hdfsAppender.encoding'] = 'UTF-8'

 # Ranger xusers
-Ranger eanble to create users with its REST API.
+Ranger enable to create users with its REST API.
 Required user can be specified in the ranger config and ryba will create them.
 User can be External and Internal.
 Only Internal users can be created from the ranger webui.